QubesOS-contrib/qubes-skeleton/README.md

 components:
   - skeleton:
       branch: master
-      # Override the URL with a local path to test uncommitted changes:
+      # Override the URL with a local path to your git clone.
+      # Note: the builder fetches the latest commit of `branch` from that
+      # local repo, so only committed changes are picked up.
+Uncommitted
+      # working-tree changes are ignored so commit first, then build.
       url: /path/to/your/git/skeleton
       # GPG fingerprint(s) used to verify signed tags for this component.
       # When omitted, the keys from the top-level git.maintainers list are used.
       # Setting this overrides those defaults for this component only.
       maintainers:
         - AABBCCDDEEFF00112233445566778899AABBCCDD

-less-secure-signed-commits-sufficient:
-  - skeleton
+      # verification-mode controls how the builder verifies the source.
+      # The default requires a signed tag on the fetched commit (most secure).
+      # "less-secure-signed-commits-sufficient" accepts a signed commit instead,
+      # which is useful during development when you haven't created a release tag yet.
+      verification-mode: less-secure-signed-commits-sufficient

 repository-publish:
   components: current-testing